I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONLyme disease (LD) is a multisystem inflammatory disease caused by the spirochete Borrelia burgdorferi transmitted by the bite of an infected ixodid tick endemic to Northeastern, North Central, and Pacific coastal regions of the United States.
-The disease is characterized by stages, beginning with localized infection of the skin (erythema migrans) followed by dissemination to many sites.
+Lyme disease (LD) is a multisystem inflammatory disease caused by the spirochete Borrelia burgdorferi and transmitted by the bite of an infected ixodid tick endemic to Northeastern, North Central, and Pacific coastal regions of the United States.
+The disease is characterized by stages, beginning with localized infection of the skin (erythema migrans), followed by dissemination to many sites.
 Manifestations of early disseminated disease may include lymphocytic meningitis, facial palsy, painful radiculoneuritis, atrioventricular nodal block, or migratory musculoskeletal pain.
 Months to years later, the disease may be manifested by intermittent oligoarthritis, particularly involving the knee joint, chronic encephalopathy, spinal pain, or distal paresthesias.
-While most manifestations of LD can be adequately treated with oral antibiotics, intravenous (IV) antibiotics are indicated in some patients with neurologic involvement or atrioventricular heart block.
-However, overdiagnosis and overtreatment of LD is common due to its nonspecific symptoms, lack of standardization of serologic tests, and difficulties in interpreting serologic tests.
-In particular, patients with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having LD and undergo inappropriate IV antibiotic therapy.
+While most manifestations of Lyme disease can be adequately treated with oral antibiotics, intravenous (IV) antibiotics are indicated in some patients with neurologic involvement or atrioventricular heart block.
+However, overdiagnosis and overtreatment of Lyme disease are common due to its nonspecific symptoms, a lack of standardization of serologic tests, and difficulties in interpreting serologic test results.
+In particular, patients with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having Lyme disease and undergo inappropriate IV antibiotic therapy.
 The purpose of this policy is to provide diagnostic criteria for the appropriate use of IV antibiotic therapy.
-The following paragraphs describe the various manifestations of LD that may prompt therapy with IV antibiotics and the various laboratory tests that are used to support the diagnosis of LD.
+The following paragraphs describe the various manifestations of Lyme disease that may prompt therapy with IV antibiotics and the various laboratory tests that are used to support the diagnosis of Lyme disease.

-Cranial neuritis, most frequently Bell’s palsy, may present early in the course of disseminated LD, occasionally prior to the development of antibodies, such that a LD etiology may be difficult to rule in or out.
-While Bell’s palsy typically resolves spontaneously with or without treatment with oral antibiotics, some physicians have recommended a lumbar puncture and a course of IV antibiotics if pleocytosis in the CSF is identified, primarily as a prophylactic measure to prevent further neurologic symptoms.
+Cranial neuritis, most frequently Bell palsy, may present early in the course of disseminated Lyme disease, occasionally prior to the development of antibodies, such that a Lyme disease etiology may be difficult to rule in or out.
+While Bell palsy typically resolves spontaneously with or without treatment with oral antibiotics, some physicians have recommended a lumbar puncture and a course of IV antibiotics if pleocytosis in the CSF is identified, primarily as a prophylactic measure to prevent further neurologic symptoms.

 A subacute encephalopathy may occur months to years after disease onset, characterized by subtle disturbances in memory, mood, sleep, or cognition accompanied by fatigue.
-These symptoms may occur in the absence of abnormalities in the electroencephalogram (EEG), magnetic resonance imaging (MRI), or CSF.
+These symptoms may occur in the absence of abnormalities in the electroencephalogram, magnetic resonance imaging, or CSF.
 In addition, the symptoms are nonspecific and overlap with fibromyalgia and chronic fatigue syndrome.
 Thus diagnosis of Lyme encephalopathy may be difficult and may be best diagnosed with a mental status exam or neuropsychological testing.
 However, treatment with IV antibiotics is generally not indicated unless CSF abnormalities are identified.

 Much rarer, but of greater concern, is the development of encephalomyelitis, characterized by spastic paraparesis, ataxias, cognitive impairment, bladder dysfunction, and cranial neuropathy.
 CSF examination reveals a pleocytosis and an elevation in protein.
-Selective synthesis of antispirochetal antigens can also be identified.
+Selective synthesis of anti-spirochetal antibodies can also be identified.
 A course of IV antibiotics with 3 to 4 weeks of ceftriaxone is suggested when CSF abnormalities are identified.

-A variety of peripheral nervous system manifestations of LD have also been identified.
-Symptoms of peripheral neuropathy include paresthesias, or radicular pain with only minimal sensory signs.
-Patients typically exhibit electromyographic (EMG) or nerve conduction velocity abnormalities.
+A variety of peripheral nervous system manifestations of Lyme disease have also been identified.
+Symptoms of peripheral neuropathy include paresthesias or radicular pain with only minimal sensory signs.
+Patients typically exhibit electromyographic or nerve conduction velocity abnormalities.
 CSF abnormalities are usually seen only in those patients with a coexistent encephalopathy.

 Cardiac Manifestations of Lyme Disease

 Lyme carditis may appear during the early dissemination stage of the disease; symptoms include atrioventricular heart block, tachyarrhythmias, and myopericarditis.
 Antibiotics are typically given, although no evidence proves that this therapy hastens the resolution of symptoms.
 Both oral and IV regimens have been advocated.
-Intravenous regimens are typically used in patients with a high degree atrioventricular block or a PR interval on the electrocardiogram (EKG) of greater than 0.3 second.
+Intravenous regimens are typically used in patients with a high-degree atrioventricular block or a PR interval on the electrocardiogram of greater than 0.3 seconds.
 Patients with milder forms of carditis may be treated with oral antibiotics.

 Fibromyalgia and Chronic Fatigue Syndrome

-Fibromyalgia and chronic fatigue syndrome are the diseases most commonly confused with LD.
+Fibromyalgia and chronic fatigue syndrome are the diseases most commonly confused with Lyme disease.
 Fibromyalgia is characterized by musculoskeletal complaints, multiple trigger points, difficulty in sleeping, generalized fatigue, headache, or neck pain.
 The joint pain associated with fibromyalgia is typically diffuse, in contrast to Lyme arthritis, which is characterized by marked joint swelling in one or a few joints at a time, with few systemic symptoms.
 Chronic fatigue syndrome is characterized by multiple subjective complaints, such as overwhelming fatigue, difficulty in concentration, and diffuse muscle and joint pain.
-In contrast to LD, both of the above conditions lack joint inflammation, have normal neurological test results, or have test results suggesting anxiety or depression.
+In contrast to Lyme disease, both of the above conditions lack joint inflammation, have normal neurologic test results, or have test results suggesting anxiety or depression.
 Neither fibromyalgia nor chronic fatigue syndrome has been shown to respond to antibiotic therapy.

-Currently, the Centers for Disease Control and Prevention (CDC) recommends a two-step method for the serologic diagnosis of LD:
+Currently, the Centers for Disease Control and Prevention (CDC) recommend a two-step method for the serologic diagnosis of Lyme disease:

 Other tests include: